Finpension 3a Review 2024: Pros & Cons

 Some people prefer cash because bonds can sometimes underperform cash.
 However, there are also many times in history when bonds outperformed cash.
 On average and in the long term, bonds perform significantly better than cash, even in Europe.

-If you choose a custom strategy, you can use a money market fund.
+If you choose a custom strategy, you can also use a money market fund.
 A money market fund is very similar to cash.
 So, you can invest mainly in stocks, bonds, real estate, and alternatives.

 Investing summary